Tinkerforge/doc/en/source/Hardware/Bricklets/IO4.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_io4_master_1200.jpg

 If you then connect the Brick to the PC over USB, you should see a tab named "IO-4 Bricklet" in the Brick Viewer after you pressed "connect".
 Select it.

 .. image:: /Images/Bricklets/bricklet_io4_brickv.jpg
    :scale: 100 %
-   :alt: Brickv view of the IO-4 Bricklet
+   :alt: IO-4 Bricklet in Brick Viewer
    :align: center
    :target: ../../_images/Bricklets/bricklet_io4_brickv.jpg

 In this tab you can change the "Debounce Period", it is the debounce time for interrupt callbacks.
 For example: If you set this value to 100, you will get interrupts maximal every 100ms.
 This is necessary if something that bounces is connected to the IO-4 Bricklet, such as a button.
 You can test the optimal value in the Brick Viewer and use it later in your own program.

 Below the debounce period configuration you can configure the pins.
 Each pin can be configured as input/output and in case of an input pin as pull-up.
 The current state is depicted in the tabular below.

 To test the LED we configure pin 3 as output and change the value.
 When the pin is high the LED should light up.
 To test the button configure pin 0 as input pull-up.
 We need the pull-up to define a stable state when the button is not pressed.
 Now look in the tabular, you should see that you can change the value of the pin by toggling the button.